MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Close-MgSecurityCaseEdiscoveryCase.md

 For details, see Close a case.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Close-MgBetaSecurityCaseEdiscoveryCase](/powershell/module/Microsoft.Graph.Beta.Security/Close-MgBetaSecurityCaseEdiscoveryCase?view=graph-powershell-beta)

 ## SYNTAX

 ### Close (Default)